pablodecm/phd_thesis/src/104_chapter_4.md

 (\boldsymbol{x},\boldsymbol{y}) \sim p(\boldsymbol{x},\boldsymbol{y})}
 \left [ L(\boldsymbol{y}, f(\boldsymbol{x})) \right ]
 $$ {#eq:exp_pred_err}
-where $L$ is a *loss function*, that quantifies the discrepancy between the true output and the prediction.
+where $L$ is a *loss function* that quantifies the discrepancy between the true output and the prediction.
 The quantity defined in [Equation @eq:exp_pred_err] is often also referred to as *risk*,
 *test error*,  or also as *generalisation error*.

-The optimal model for a given task $T$, thus depends on the definition of its loss function $L$, if the objective is minimising the expected prediction error.
-In practice, the expected prediction error cannot be estimated analytically because $p(\boldsymbol{x}, \boldsymbol{y})$ is not unknown, or not tractable in the case of a generative simulation model.
+The optimal model for a given task $T$ thus depends on the definition of its loss function $L$, if the objective is minimising the expected prediction error.
+In practice, the expected prediction error cannot be estimated analytically because $p(\boldsymbol{x}, \boldsymbol{y})$ is not known, or not tractable in the case of a generative simulation model.
 The generalisation error has thus to be estimated from a subset of labelled samples $S'=\{(\boldsymbol{x}_0,\boldsymbol{y}_0),...,(\boldsymbol{x}_n',\boldsymbol{y}_n')\}$ as follows: